robenr/cf-libraries/README.md

 # cf-libraries

-This library contains several helper libraries
+This contains several helper libraries for coldfusion platform

 ## By Roben Rajan